 -

-Freshness matters: Google loves fresh, up-to-date content.
-If you’re still using outdated stats from 2015, you’re probably not going to rank well.
+Freshness counts: Google loves fresh, updated content.
+If your articles are based on outdated stats from 2015, they’re not going to rank well.
 Keep your content current!

 -